 Optic neuritis

 Optic neuritis means inflammation (swelling) of your optic nerve.
-It can affect your vision in the short term, but for most people, the condition normally gets better on its own and doesn’t usually cause any significant lasting loss of vision.
-Often, the cause of optic neuritis is unknown, and an episode of optic neuritis is not necessarily a sign of another health condition.
+It usually affects your vision in the short term.
+For most people, the condition gets better on its own and doesn’t usually cause a major lasting loss of vision.
+Often, the cause of optic neuritis is unknown.
+An episode of optic neuritis is not necessarily a sign of another health condition.

 On this page